Blibli: History

-Services & Operations
+Services and operations

 Blibli operates as an e-commerce platform in Indonesia, providing a variety of product categories such as electronics, household goods, fashion, and fresh produce.
 The company employs an omnichannel approach, including features like "Blibli InStore" and "Click & Collect," which enable customers to purchase items online and collect them at designated physical locations.

-Acquisitions & Expansions
+Acquisitions and expansions

 In June 2017, Blibli acquired Tiket.com, an online platform for travel and accommodation bookings.
 In September 2021, Blibli acquired a 70.56 percent stake in PT Supra Boga Lestari Tbk, which manages supermarket brands including Ranch Market and Farmers Market, for approximately Rp2.03 trillion.
 The company expanded further in 2023 by acquiring Dekoruma, an e-commerce platform specializing in furniture and home décor.

-GDP Ventures Investment
+GDP Ventures investment

 GDP Ventures, founded by Martin Hartono, holds a majority stake in Blibli.
 Since its establishment, Blibli has received significant investment from GDP Ventures to support its growth and expansion.